 It depends on the type of independent school.
 Children in Early Childhood Services (Kindergarten) receive the same level of funding as children in the public systems.
 Children in Designated Special Education Private Schools receive the same amount for their instruction as similarly coded children in public schools.
-While there is some fluctuation in funding due to variation in grant allotments, students in independent schools receive on average around \$5200 per year, while the money allotted for students in a public or separate school is around \$13,000.4
+While there is some fluctuation in funding due to variation in grant allotments, students in independent schools receive on average around \$5200 per year, while the money allotted for students in a public or separate school is around \$13,000 for education and capital expenses.